jackdarker/Sveltekit-Tutorial/README.md

 # How to run the debug
 - execute runServer_debug.cmd and connect your browser to the shown server-location
+- in VSCode workspace goto Run and debug and select attach workspace
 - you might have to edit .env

 # ToDo